BrajeshVKulkarni/BrajeshVKulkarni/README.md

 🎓 I have a background in Electrical and Electronics Engineering, studied at Amrita School of Engineering, Bengaluru.

+🎓 I have also completed the 6 months certification program in Data Analytics Training from Masai School.

 ---

 ## Interests & Skills